 You may ask for an estimate of the amount that you will be charged for a non-emergency medical service provided by a health care facility or practitioner.
 Indiana law requires that an estimate be provided within 5 business days of request for an estimate for a scheduled, ordered, or referred a non-emergency health care service.
-In addition, if you are uninsured or intending to pay for the service out-of-pocket, federal law requires that a provider or facility provide you with an estimate for all scheduled non-emergency health care services at least 1-3 days from scheduled or request.
+In addition, if you are uninsured or intending to pay for the service out-of-pocket, federal law requires that a provider or facility provide you with an estimate for all scheduled non-emergency health care services at least 1 business day before the services are to be performed.